 The side effect in a social place?
 Imagine a noisy restaurant where you're struggling to hear your friend talking because of the background 'buzz'.
 Then multiply the effect on your brain by 5 or 10 times.
-With all the sounds around you being equally amplified, it’s like trying to hear someone over the phone at a rock concert!
+With all the sounds around you being equally amplified, it’s like trying to hear someone over the phone who called you from a rock concert!

 Now, I know for a fact that the noisy world is dangerous for everyone’s physical and mental well-being.
 But, at the end of the day, it’s also a personal battle for me.